Storm Highway by Dan Robinson

 One new detail that is beginning to emerge is that the western upper trough may separate (what we call "cut off") from the large-scale pattern with time.
 This could result in the trough becoming a "cut off low" circulation that will simply stall and/or drift slowly around the Plains and Midwest as it weakens through next weekend.
 While a cut-off low is typically very rainy and stormy, they are usually bad for severe weather in general while they hang around, thanks to lots of clouds, rain and unidirectional wind profiles from the surface upward.
 If anything, this feature would help quell some of the short-term rainfall deficits in the Plains - something that may give a slight edge to low level moisture later in the season if/when we finally do get a favorable pattern for tornadoes.

 As with before, beyond this I'm not seeing any signals for a big "classic" severe weather/tornado setup in the Great Plains for as far out as models can be reasonably trusted.
-Therefore I'm placing low confidence in the first Plains storm photography expedition happening anytime soon.
+Therefore I'm placing low confidence in the first Plains storm chase expedition happening anytime soon.
 Regardless of that, I do see some possibilities for a Midwestern setup or two to materialize within the next two weeks, so some "local" observing may not be entirely ruled out.

 2016 Plains Storm Expeditions - Probabilities as of April 12